Top 9 Best Places to go shopping in Uzbekistan

 3. Bukhara Trade Domes:

 The centuries-old trading arches that are the main attraction of the ancient city of Bukhara are well-known.
-A range of stores and shops offering traditional Uzbek products, such as textiles, carpets, textiles, jewellery, ceramics, and spices, are housed within these domes.
+A range of stores and shops offering traditional Uzbek products, such as textiles, carpets, jewelry, ceramics, and spices, are housed within these domes.
 Walking around the maze-like pathways within the domes, visitors can trade with traders and take in the artistry of regional craftspeople.
-Bukhara Trade Domes provide unique, historically and traditionally rich shopping experience.
+Bukhara Trade Domes provide a unique, historically and traditionally rich shopping experience.

 4. Registan Square, Samarkand: